 The Dual Diagnosis Forum and SEA (Services for Empowerment and Advocacy) are collecting anonymous feedback on the effects that welfare and benefits changes have had on people.
 Please help to promote this survey with your clients and service users where appropriate.

 The survey is being carried out by Glen Jarvis, Service User Involvement Officer at the CDP in partnership with Zoe Bendelow at SEA on behalf of the Nottingham Service User Forums.

 They are doing this research to show how welfare and benefits changes in the past three years have impacted on people within Nottingham.
 The report will be publicly launched and shared locally and online with decision makers and those working with vulnerable people to raise issues and effect policy change.

-Facilitated drop-in sessions are being held at the following locations to assist people to complete the survey.
+Some facilitated drop-in sessions are being held to assist people to complete the survey.
 Please consider giving your feedback or encourage service users/clients to do so.
 All responses will be anonymous.